exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 #### T5 routing

-Running the active strats will make this the number one theory for a while and eventual number two after T6 takes over.
+Running the active strats will make this the number one theory for a while and eventual number two after T6 takes over (e750-770+).
 A step-by-step on how to progress the theory is below.

 Steps Created by: Snaeky, Marks, Baldy, and Nerdy